Miyunecadz/qr-attendance/README.md

     composer install
 Once installed you can now used the `php artisan` command.

+Now install the dependency in front end

+    npm install
+Once the installation is done, now build the assets

+    npm run build
+This will compile the assets so that it will reflect on front end

 ### Stopping the container
 To stop the container, simple run this command